act-now-coalition/covid-data-model/api/docs/docs/data-definitions.md

  * capacity - Current staffed acute bed capacity.
  * currentUsageTotal - Total number of acute beds currently in use
  * currentUsageCovid - Number of acute beds currently in use by COVID patients.
+ * weeklyCovidAdmissions - Number of COVID patients admitted in the past week.

 **Where to access**
 * CSV column names: ``actuals.hospitalBeds``